-The Department of Mediation and Peace Support (MPS) focuses on supporting mediation processes and other peace efforts around the world, in an effort to help states, international organisations, conflict parties, or other relevant stakeholders to find peaceful alternatives to conflict.
+The Mediation and Peace Support (MPS) department focuses on leading or supporting mediation processes and other peace efforts around the world, in an effort to help states, international organisations, conflict parties, or other relevant stakeholders to find peaceful alternatives to conflict.

-• shuttles between key actors in relevant capitals in order to convey smart policy options.
+- shuttles between key actors in relevant capitals to convey policy options

-The following dialogues illustrate a part of the expanding portfolio of our dialogue activities.
-Other tracks are not mentioned in this section, including a range of assessments (on potential new openings) that are underway.
+The following efforts illustrate a part of the expanding portfolio of our dialogue activities.
+Other, more sensitive tracks are not mentioned in this section, including a range of assessments (on potential new openings) that are underway.

 The High North Talks

-The recent sharpening of geopolitical tensions, coupled with the lack of an adequate official forum for addressing the urgent issues facing the Arctic, inspired the GCSP to launch a discreet dialogue process that aims to help prevent the Arctic from becoming the next theatre of geopolitical conflict.
+The sharpening of geopolitical tensions, coupled with the lack of an adequate and inclusive official forum for addressing the urgent issues facing the Arctic, inspired GCSP to launch a discreet dialogue process that aims to help prevent the Arctic from becoming the next theatre of geopolitical conflict.

 In the current geopolitical climate, the High North Talks is one of the few remaining venues where representatives from the countries most invested in the Arctic can meet in a discreet environment to constructively discuss the future of this region.
 With a focus on the most urgent problems (including accelerating militarisation and climate change), the aim is to find workable solutions and unearth mechanisms to prevent confrontation and maintain stability.